nandhika03/Detecting_Financial_Market_Regimes/README.md

 ## Detecting Financial Market Regimes
 ### Project Overview
-This project investigates the use of unsupervised learning methods to detect financial market regimes—periods of similar market behavior—using historical S&P 500 time-series data.
+This project investigates the use of unsupervised learning methods to detect financial market regimes—periods of similar market behavior using historical S&P 500 time-series data.
 The focus is on understanding how feature engineering and clustering model choice affect regime interpretability and temporal consistency, rather than on price prediction or trading performance.

 The work compares multiple clustering techniques across different feature sets to evaluate their suitability for historical market analysis and as inputs to downstream financial models.